The Tai Lue People of Chiang Mai

 I have found a number of interesting sources during my research into the Tai Lue people.

-Retired American anthropologist Michael Moerman appears on the website of UCLA as professor emeritus.
+American anthropologist Michael Moerman appears on the website of UCLA as a professor emeritus.
 Moerman studied anthropology at Yale University and received a grant from the Ford Foundation to do research in Tai Lue communities around Chiang Kham.
 He spent a year in a village called Ban Paed, just outside of Chiang Kham town, roughly from September 1960 until September 1961.
-He published at least one book called “A minority and its government: the Thai-Lue of North Thailand”.
+He published at least one book called “A Minority and its Government: the Thai-Lue of North Thailand”.
+Moerman passed away in 2020.

 Moerman, Michael (1965).
 “Ethnic Identity in a Complex Civilization: Who Are the Lue?”
 American Anthropologist 67:1215-1230.